Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 subject to section 41,

-tax charged on inward supply has been actually paid to Govt.,
+tax charged is respect of such supply has been actually paid to Govt.,

 Description: Image result for images of pointing finger